 High fiber intake causes a lower risk of heart disease, lowers cholesterol, and is great for weight loss.
 Kiwis are also a source of folate, which is an important nutrient for cell growth.
 Folate converts carbohydrates into energy and produces DNA and RNA, and it's especially essential during pregnancy, adolescence, and infancy.

 A great healthy snack, kiwis can be added to fruit tarts or even made into ice cream.
 Now that we've established that you can eat kiwi skin, consuming it is a great way to soak up all the vitamins you may be missing in other parts of your diet.
-Kiwi skin is full of vitamin e, which keeps your cells healthy by protecting from free radicals, atoms that damage cell growth.
-It also contains vitamin a, magnesium and potassium, all important to your body's health and nutrition.
+Kiwi skin is full of vitamin e, which keeps your cells healthy by protecting them from free radicals, atoms that damage cell growth.
+It also contains vitamin a, magnesium, and potassium, all important to your body's health and nutrition.

 Why You Should Eat Kiwi Skin!

 Kiwifruit is full of nutritional benefits and not only can you eat its skin, but this is also actually the most beneficial part of the fruit!
 The skin of the kiwi has lots of antioxidants, even more than in the flesh.
 One such antioxidant especially prevalent is vitamin C, which keeps your cardiovascular system healthy and protects the skin from sun damage.

 Kiwi skin is also calcium-rich and thereby an excellent food for bone and muscle development.
 Calcium is essential in the secretion of hormones and enzymes that are necessary for efficient body function.
 Eating kiwi fruit skin may not be the first thing that comes to mind when you see green kiwis, but it's better for you in the long run!